-The Project Finance unit provides a broad range of products and services, primarily involving structuring, arrangement and provision of debt and derivative instruments for complex financing for major infrastructure and energy projects in Greece and other Southeastern European countries, as well as for public-private partnerships ("PPPs").
+The Project Finance unit provides a broad range of services, primarily involving financial consulting, structuring and arrangement and provision of debt and derivative instruments for complex financing for major infrastructure and energy projects in Greece and other Southeastern European countries, as well as for public-private partnerships ("PPPs").
 The unit also provides financial advisory services in relation to such projects.
-It combines solid experience and leading capabilities in the relevant sector, having members with average experience in the sector that exceeds 10 years.
+It combines solid experience and leading capabilities in the relevant sector.
+During 2022 and the first half of 2023, there was a significant expansion of the relevant portfolio.

-In 2020 and the first half of 2021, Project Finance expanded its lending portfolio in both infrastructure and energy sectors.
-The portfolio performance has been positive with non-performing loans amounting to less than 1 per cent. of the portfolio as at 31 December 2020.
+Project Finance is expanding its lending portfolio in both infrastructure and energy sectors (green and transitional technologies); while non-performing loans amount historically to less than 1 per cent. of the portfolio.